Can you change a support order made in BC if one of you doesn't live here?

 If you or the other person live in another country, you need to know if that country is a reciprocating jurisdiction.
 See Interjurisdictional Support Orders (ISO) on the Ministry of Attorney General website for a full list of countries that have reciprocal agreements with BC.

 If one person lives in BC and the other lives in another country that isn't a reciprocating jurisdiction, get legal help.
 These cases are complicated.
 See Tips about getting legal help for where to find a lawyer.
-You can contact the Family Maintenance Enforcement Program (FMEP) in case they may be able to help.
+You can contact the BC Family Maintenance Agency (BCFMA) in case they may be able to help.

 How to change your BC support order